 This card offers 5% cash back on your first $25,000 spent in combined purchases at office supply stores and on internet, cable and phone services each account anniversary year.
 You also earn 2% cash back on your first $25,000 spent in combined purchases at gas stations and restaurants each account anniversary year.
 All other purchases earn 1% cash back, with no limit to the amount you can earn.

-New applicants currently earn $500 bonus cash back after spending $3,000 on new purchases within three months of account opening.
+New applicants currently arn $750 bonus cash back after you spend $7,500 on purchases in the first 3 months from account opening.
 Rewards are actually earned as points in the Ultimate Rewards program, which can be redeemed for cash back, gift cards, merchandise or travel reservations.
 You can even combine your Ultimate Rewards points with other Chase accounts that allow you to transfer your points to airline and hotel partners.

 There’s no annual fee for this card, but there is a 3% foreign transaction fee added to all charges processed outside of the United States.